What are blobs?

 Storage accounts, containers, and metadata

 Blobs and containers support metadata in the form of name-value string pairs.
-Your apps can use metadata for anything you like: a human-readable description of a blob's contents to be displayed by the application, a string that your app uses to determine how to process the blob's data, etc.
+Your apps can use metadata for anything you like: a human-readable description of a blob's contents to be displayed by the app, a string that your app uses to determine how to process the blob's data, and so on.

-Blob storage does not provide any mechanism for searching or sorting blobs by metadata.
-See the Further Reading section at the end of this module for information about using Azure Cognitive Search to achieve this.
+Blob Storage does not provide any mechanism for searching or sorting blobs by metadata.
+For information about using Azure Cognitive Search, see the Further Reading section at the end of this module.